santanuroul123/argocd-in-one-shot/09_security_scaling/github_sso.md

   ![grant-org](output_images/image-20.png)

-  > If you are not above page, do clear browser cache and history, and if any user is showing in created app, do revoke all of them, shown in below image, then you will get above page to grant access to `organisation`:
+  > If you are not getting above page, then do clear browser cache and history, and if any user is showing in created app, do revoke all of them, shown in below image, then you will getting above page to grant access to created `organisation`:
   >
   >  ![authrize-image](output_images/image-24.png)